How To Reduce Inheritance Tax?

 If the children do not bear more than a fair share of the running costs of the home.
 For example, parents could continue to meet all the running costs.
 The risks can also be reduced by not giving too large a share of the home to the children.
 To this end, equal ownership by all involved may be advisable.

-Payment by installments
+Payment by Installments

 Payment of inheritance tax by installment is necessary.
 If the sale of land and buildings requires an IHT liability.
 This applies to any kind of land and property wherever situated.
 An election in writing to the board of HMRC may be made to pay the tax due by ten equal yearly installments.